How to promote a startup underwear brand?

 What is the most effective way to promote a startup lingerie brand?

 New brands often shout.
 Buyers still doubt.
 Comfort and fit are private.
-Trust is fragile.
+Trust is fragile1.
 I start with proof that feels human and a clear offer that lowers risk.

 The most effective way is to build trust fast: nail positioning, show real proof, remove fit risk, and run tight tests.
 Then pour spend into the winners and repeat.